sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- Create Docker container to serve Express
-- Create Docker container to serve Vue
+- Proxy to both frontend & api using nginx
+- Serve images separately using ngnix
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/
 - Tests!
 - CI pipeline
 - Host site on netlify
+- Ensure DB is persisted on redeploys

 ### Do Later
 - Modify RSVP Form with better info